sheraadams/sheraadams.github.io/README.md

   <img src="https://sheraadams.github.io/assets/img/bigo.jpeg" width="600" alt="Big O Cheatsheet">
 </div>

-Java’s Arraylist is good for fast random access to elements by index, and it preserves the order of elements.
+Java’s ArrayList is good for fast random access to elements by index, and it preserves the order of elements.
 In terms of access, the array structure performs very well and has the average run-time space complexity of O(1) to O(N), which is linear (with O(N) being the worst case, in which N is the number of elements in the array).
 The ArrayList offers advantages in terms of pure runtime and space complexity when frequent insertions and sorting are not needed.
 If dynamic insertions and deletions are to be expected at runtime, the resulting run-time space complexity would be O(N).
 For our specific use case of managing a top-five favorites list where sorting is unnecessary, the space complexity remains O(N) due to the straightforward nature of the list.
 If sorting were required, the expected run-time space complexity could range from O(N) to O(N log N) if using mergesort.

 In choosing a structure for this application, we must consider the context and intended use of the application as well as the resources available and the expected scale for its use.
 I considered both the ArrayList and the linked list for this application as both of these structures offer the benefits of order preservation and fast access.
 Ultimately, I decided that the linked list brings additional complexity and overhead storage for the structure itself when this is not necessary for daily insertions and sorting.
 It is always important to consider the needs of the end-user and the context of the application carefully before choosing an appropriate structure.
 Additionally, it is always crucial to weigh the trade-offs associated with data structure selection to avoid excessive development and revisions.